michakfromparis/zsh-pnpm-completions/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to open Issues or submit a Pull Request.

 ## License